Pursue a career in Criminology

 - Learn from leading industry professionals with a wealth of knowledge

 - Small class sizes and a personalised approach to learning

 About the program

-The Master of Criminology program gives students skill development and training as well as scholarly appreciation of crime, justice and forensic issues.
+The Master of Criminology program gives you skill development and training as well as scholarly appreciation of crime, justice and forensic issues.
 The program provides an understanding of a broad range of issues involving criminology theories, contemporary information on crime prevention, the theory and practice of punishment, criminal offenders, the police, courts and correctional institutions, including current crime and deviance issues.
-Students will be provided with both knowledge and research skills and techniques required for the analysis of criminological issues and an understanding of how to critically evaluate published research.
+You will be provided with both knowledge and research skills and techniques required for the analysis of criminological issues and an understanding of how to critically evaluate published research.
+Show less

 Students must choose one (1) of the following suites of subjects: